Relintai/pandemonium_engine_docs/usage/best_practices/project_organization.md

 Introduction
 ------------

-Since Godot has no restrictions on project structure or filesystem usage, organizing files when learning the engine can seem challenging.
+Since Pandemonium has no restrictions on project structure or filesystem usage, organizing files when learning the engine can seem challenging.
 This tutorial suggests a workflow which should be a good starting point.
-We will also cover using version control with Godot.
+We will also cover using version control with Pandemonium.

 Organization
 ------------

-Godot is scene-based in nature, and uses the filesystem as-is, without metadata or an asset database.
+Pandemonium is scene-based in nature, and uses the filesystem as-is, without metadata or an asset database.

 Unlike other engines, many resources are contained within the scene